qmk/qmk_firmware/keyboards/bastardkb/charybdis/4x6/readme.md

 ### [`via`](keymaps/via)

-Same as the [default](keymaps/default) keymap, but with Via/Vial support.
+Same as the [default](keymaps/default) keymap, but with VIA support.